- Rust 100%

 More information on the entities inside this crate can be obtained

-read by cloning this repository and running the command cargo doc --open
+by cloning this repository and running the cargo doc --open command from

 Version 0.1.0